The 2016-2017 Executive Council

 - Encouraging and supporting the nomination of Fellows Alumni for national, regional, and local awards.

-This committee is responsible for enabling the Fellows Alumni to have personal and collective impact on their local communities.
+The Outreach Committee is responsible for enabling the Fellows Alumni to have personal and collective impact on their local communities.
 The committee’s responsibilities include (1) organizing a yearly community service project at the Fellows Alumni Leadership Symposium, (2) identifying volunteer opportunities, (3) organizing an annual fundraising event for charity, and (4) fostering an environment in which Alumni share and exchange their personal stories of community service and impact.

 - Serve Greater Good to Improve Legal Diversity—Connect the LCLD Fellows Alumni to the community through service and charitable giving.
 Our whole objective is how we can make an impact on the community.
 The major objective of this committee is to think big and to focus on the type of legacy we, as diverse leaders in the legal profession, want to leave behind—i.e., how we want the community (those not in LCLD) to perceive LCLD and the Fellows Alumni.